fomightez/sequencework/plot_expression_across_chromosomes/README.md

 There are several optional flags that can be supplied at the time of calling the script to control options.
-These are shown if you invoke with `-help` flag or simply call the script with no additional arguments.
+These are shown if you invoke with `-help` flag, i.e., type `python plot_expression_across_chromosomes.py --help` or simply call the script with no additional arguments.
 Additionally, inside the script there are several `USER ADJUSTABLE VALUES` that can be edited for easy customization.
 Built to be general enough to be easily modified.
 For example, should be